Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

 This will trigger a download of `gsPreCICE` from GitHub.
 Once `gsPreCICE` is downloaded, you can compile G+Smo with `gsPreCICE`:

 ```
-make solid-gismo-elasticity -j<number of threads to use>
+make perpendicular-flap-vertex-gismo -j<number of threads to use>
-make install solid-gismo-elasticity
+make install perpendicular-flap-vertex-gismo
 ```